It happens to all of us at one point or another, you’re faced with the unfortunate circumstances of a car repair.

 If your idea of maintenance is only changing your oil every 3,000 miles, it shouldn’t come as a surprise when you start having other issues.
 The average car has about 30,000 parts and mechanisms that work together to keep you moving.
 While changing your oil often is a noble act, one of the most overlooked, but necessary, preventative maintenance measures includes replacing the fuel filter, spark plugs, belts, hoses, and fluid changes.

-By replacing these components and having vital fluids flushed at their recommended intervals, your vehicle’s performance will improve, and you’ll protect your vehicle from severe damages.
+By replacing these components and having vital fluids flushed at their recommended intervals, your vehicle’s performance will improve, and you’ll protect your vehicle from severe damage.
 Your car maintenance bill will cost significantly less than expensive repairs to your engine or transmission.

 5. Check tire pressure